dlehn/Skype-Utility-Project/README.md

 ## What do those options do?

 Below is a detailed list of descriptions of the individual menu items, grouped according to their locations in the `SUP` menu.
-- *Allow Chat Formatting*: When enabled, special characters may be used to format text.
-E.g. \*bold\* or ~strike~.
+- *Disable Chat Formatting*: When selected, special characters may no longer be used to format text.
+E.g. \*bold\* or ~strike~ but will appear as normal characters.
 - *Layout*: Provides options to customize Skype's window layout.
-When changing any of these options, you need to switch to another conversation in order to make Skype's layout adapt to the changes.
   - *Hide Ads*: Hides/shows the banner ads above chat conversations.
 Does not apply to ads displayed on the "Home" page.
   - *Hide Home Toolbar*: Hides/shows the panel containing the "Home" and "Call phones" buttons.
   - *Hide Identity Panel*: Hides/shows the panel containing your user name and current status.
 Hiding this is probably not very convenient, but may still help e.g. on a laptop display where space is scarce.